 As medical advances continue, it's quite likely that today’s healthy 65-year-olds will live well into their 80s or even 90s.
 This means there's a real possibility that you may need 30 or more years of retirement income.

-An American man who’s reached age 65 in good health has a 50% chance of living 20 more years to age 85, and a 25% chance of living to 92.
-For a 65-year-old woman, those odds rise to a 50% chance of living to age 88 and a one-in-four chance of living to 94.
-The odds that at least one member of a 65-year-old couple will live to 92 are 50%, and there’s a 25% chance at least one of them will reach age 97.2
+An American man who’s reached age 65 in good health has a 50% chance of living 20 more years, to age 85, and a 25% chance of living to 92.
+For a 65-year-old American woman, those odds rise to a 50% chance of living to age 88 and a one-in-four chance of living to 94.
+The odds that at least one member of a 65-year-old couple will live to 92 are 50%, and there’s a 25% chance at least one of them will reach age 97.2 And recent data suggest that longevity expectations may continue to increase.

 Without some thoughtful planning, you could easily outlive your savings and have to rely solely on Social Security for your income.
-Chances are, like many people, you don’t have a company pension to rely on—only 30% of Americans today have one.3 And with the average Social Security benefit being just over $1,230 a month, it likely won’t cover all your needs.4
+And with the average Social Security benefit being just over $1,294 a month, it likely won’t cover all your needs.3

-Consider: To cover your income needs, you may want to use some of your retirement savings to purchase an annuity.
-It will help you create a simple and efficient stream of income payments that are guaranteed for as long as you (or you and your spouse) live.5
+Consider: To cover your income needs, particularly your essential expenses, you may want to use some of your retirement savings to purchase an annuity.
+It will help you create a simple and efficient stream of income payments that are guaranteed for as long as you (or you and your spouse) live.4

 3. Be prepared for inflation.